All Episodes

 There's a lot of video that's happening today.

-You're you're you're you know, you're your fellow citizens.
+You know, your fellow citizens.

-It's always us, and everybody's saying, Oh, I can't believe you're doing that.
+It's always us and everybody's saying, oh, I can't believe you're doing that.

-Although they never say it out loud.
+You know, although they never say it out loud.

-Can you just tell people what have I been saying privately behind the scenes to everybody?
+Can you just tell people, what have I been saying privately behind the scenes to everybody?

 Where are the people?